 The use of fertilizers became extensive and improved agricultural farming has more recently included threshing machines and reaping machines, tractor-drawn cultivators and planters, and better varieties.
 Wheat is sown by the following methods:

+Wheat is grown more on land area than any other food crop.
 Wheat requires a cool and wet climate during the growing season and a dry warm climate at the time of ripening.
-A yearly rainfall of 50 to 75 cm is usually prefect.
-All these essentials make it a superlative rabi crop.
 A few spell of winter showers or guaranteed irrigation, ensures an abundant harvest.
 Unlike the rice crop, it is not so much at the mercy of forces of nature.
 It also prefers clayey alluvial soils.
-And in India, wheat is mainly grown in those areas, which receive less than 100 cm per year.
+In India, wheat is mainly grown in those areas, which receive less than 100 centimetres per year.
 At the time of sowing of this crop, adequate moisture in the soil is required.
 Wheat is sown in moderately large areas during that time of the year when a few showers of rain fall before it is sown.

 Wheat basically needs to be irrigated for around seven times during its growing period if it rains.
 Moreover, bright sunshine during the ripening period increases its yield.
 Warm and dry weather facilitates harvesting of the crop.
 In India, it has been observed that the climatic conditions required for the growth of wheat are below optimum.
 Besides relatively poor climatic conditions, poor supplies of fertilizers, inadequate irrigation and shortage of electricity and diesel oil adversely affect the production of wheat.
 Thus, India is not ideally suited for wheat cultivation because of short and moderately dry and warm winter season.

 Uses of Wheat in India